marionbarker/loopdocs/docs/browser/automatic.md

 * If you are using the released version of Loop, please leave automatic building running
     * Please read [TestFlight Automatic Updates](phone-install.md#automatic-update-build-install) on how to configure TestFlight so you choose when the updated app gets installed on your phone
-    * Otherwise, you may see the dreaded "Loop Beta has expired" message, have a Loop that won't open and not have a version ready to go in TestFlight that you can install within a few seconds
+    * Otherwise, you may see the dreaded "Loop Beta has expired" message, have a Loop that won't open, and not have a version ready to go in TestFlight that you can install within a few seconds

 * If you are taking a break from Loop and want to stop monthly Build emails, consider disabling actions for the `Build Loop` action for your app.
     * [GitHub Directions to Disable and Enable a Workflow](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow#disabling-a-workflow){: target="_blank" }
     * It is the Build action that kicks off the update and build steps, so simply disabling the one action is sufficient

-* If you are done with Loop, you can delete the whole repository; but you should be sure about this because you'll need to start over with [Configure to Use Browser](intro-summary.md) to restore ability to build Loop with GitHub.
+* If you are done with Loop, you can delete the whole repository; but you should be sure about this because you'll need to start over with [Configure to Use Browser](intro-summary.md) to restore the ability to build Loop with GitHub.

 ## What are the `alive branches` and why do I need them?

 The automatic update and build features of version 3.4.1 and later use branches that start with the name `alive`.
-You may see branches called `alive`, `alive-dev` and `alive-main` in your repository.
+You may see branches called `alive`, `alive-dev`, and `alive-main` in your repository.
 These are automatically created.
 They are used to keep GitHub actions working in your repository.

 * GitHub keeps track of repositories
 * If there is no activity in a given repository in 60 days, GitHub disables Actions